vishvamamin123/StudyNotion/README.md

 # StudyNotion Edtech Project
-Full stack website for student to learn from the courses & teacher to publish the courses.
+Full stack website for student to learn from the courses & allow teacher to publish the courses.